dotnet/AspNetCore.Docs/aspnetcore/blazor/components/rendering.md

 ## When to call `StateHasChanged`

-The <xref:Microsoft.AspNetCore.Components.ComponentBase.StateHasChanged%2A?displayProperty=nameWithType> method allows you to trigger a render at any time.
+Calling <xref:Microsoft.AspNetCore.Components.ComponentBase.StateHasChanged%2A> allows you to trigger a render at any time.
 However, be careful not to call <xref:Microsoft.AspNetCore.Components.ComponentBase.StateHasChanged%2A> unnecessarily, which is a common mistake that imposes unnecessary rendering costs.

 Code shouldn't need to call <xref:Microsoft.AspNetCore.Components.ComponentBase.StateHasChanged%2A> when: